Skip to main content

 Guided into the field of favour

 In Chapter 1, Ruth shows kindness to Naomi, demonstrating God’s love for her in her time of suffering.
-In Chapter 2, God rewards Ruth with favour, which is linked to her faith—“taking refuge in God.”
+Chapter 2 shows how God used the kindness of a close relative, Boaz (v20), to reward and favour Ruth for her faith—“taking refuge in God.”

 • Ruth took refuge in God…